intel/virtual-storage-manager/INSTALL.md

 	>     ...
 	>     Do the same on each of the other nodes; this will allow the deployment process to ssh from any node to any node without credentials.

-13. On the controller node, set a root password and su into the root account, 	then copy the .ssh directory from /home/cephuser/.ssh to /root/.ssh so you 	can deploy as root (via sudo) and still have password-less access to the 	cephuser accounts on each of the other nodes:
-	>     Copy /home/cephuser/.ssh to /root/.ssh
-	>     cephuser@vsm-controller:~$ sudo passwd root
-	>     [sudo] password for cephuser:
-	>     Enter new UNIX password:
-	>     Retype new UNIX password:
-	>     passwd: password updated successfully
-	>     cephuser@vsm-controller:~$ su -
-	>     Password: ******
-	>     root@vsm-controller:~# cp -r /home/cephuser/.ssh .ssh

-14. At this point, it might be a good idea to take a VMware snapshot of these four systems so you have a clean starting point if you wish to restart from scratch.
+10. At this point, it might be a good idea to take a VM snapshot of these four systems so you have a clean starting point if you wish to restart from scratch.

-15. Copy the built tarball from your build system to the controller node's cephuser account home directory.

-16. Extract the tarball (it will create its own root directory).
-It should expand to a directory that looks something like this:
-The Expanded Release Tarball

-	>     .
-	>     ├── CHANGELOG.md
-	>     ├── CHANGELOG.pdf
-	>     ├── debs.lst
-	>     ├── get_pass.sh
-	>     ├── INSTALL.md
-	>     ├── INSTALL.pdf
-	>     ├── installrc
-	>     ├── install.sh
-	>     ├── LICENSE
-	>     ├── manifest
-	>     │   ├── cluster.manifest.sample
-	>     │   └── server.manifest.sample
-	>     ├── NOTICE
-	>     ├── README.md
-	>     ├── RELEASE
-	>     ├── uninstall.sh
-	>     ├── VERSION
-	>     └── vsmrepo
-	>         ├── Packages.gz
-	>         ├── python-vsmclient_2.0.0-149_amd64.deb
-	>         ├── vsm_2.0.0-149_amd64.deb
-	>         ├── vsm-dashboard_2.0.0-149_amd64.deb
-	>         └── vsm-deploy_2.0.0-149_amd64.deb
-	>

 ##Automatic Deployment
-Starting with VSM 1.1, an automatic deployment tool is provided which can simplify the deployment.
-This tool is still in development, so your feedback and JIRA reports of any problems are very welcome.

-This section will describe how to use the tool to conduct automation.
+This section will describe how to automatically deploy VSM on all VSM nodes.

 1. Firstly, a VSM binary release package should be acquired.
 It may be downloaded from binary repository, or built from source (see [Build VSM](#Build_VSM)).
-Then unpack the release package, the folder structure looks as following:
+Then unpack the release package, the folder structure looks as following (the real package version might be different):
 	>     .
 	>     ├── CHANGELOG
 	>     ├── installrc